 As those that have experienced it will already know, Africa travel is addictive.
 There's something about the continent that gets under your skin - so that once you've been there, you'll find yourself dreaming about your return almost as soon as you leave.
 Fortunately, the internet allows us to indulge our love of Africa even when we're not there.
 With the tap of a finger, you can stay updated on the latest conservation news, follow recent developments in African industry or pore over other travelers' reviews in search of inspiration for your next trip.
-In this article, we look at seven of the best blogs and websites for Africa travel fanatics.
+In this article, we look at eight of the best blogs and websites for Africa travel fanatics.

 If you feel like indulging in a virtual safari, check out Ranger Diaries - a collection of blogs from wildlife rangers who guide safaris throughout Southern and East Africa.
 These are top wildlife guides, working for the best safari companies in Africa, and their enthusiasm and knowledge knows no bounds.
 Here, you can read about rare sightings of elusive birds like the Pel's fishing owl; or hear first-hand accounts of the battles between wild dogs and crocodiles.
 Rangers also report on their trips to other destinations throughout Africa, as well as their forays into safari camp management.
 Best of all, the blogs are often accompanied by incredible photos - making this the ultimate one-stop shop for those feeling homesick for the African bush.